Graduate Admission Policies

 Test of English As A Foreign Language (TOEFL)

 International Transcripts: Transcripts from international institutions where a bachelor’s degree was awarded must be submitted to a transcript evaluation service.
-See list at:
+See International Transcript Information for more info.

 Please plan ahead to allow adequate time for processing of the evaluation of international transcripts, which may take a month or longer.